Pavanjs111/Pavanjs111/README.md

 <h2 align="center">👨🏻‍💻 About Me:</h2>

 - I love learning new things.
-- 🏫 Presidency University-BTech Computer Science Engineering (2017-2021).
-- :hourglass_flowing_sand:  Exploring Artificial intelligence, Quantum Computing, Blockchain and other booming technologies.
+- :hourglass_flowing_sand:  Exploring Artificial intelligence, Quantum Computing, Blockchain, Busienss  and other booming technologies.
 - 🧠 mindfulness , creative / critical thinking .
 - 🌳 🌏 World is our existing heaven.
 - 🏃 Being fit is the best way to live.